vdclab/vdclab-wiki/template_page.md

 title: Template page
 description: Template for markdown for a page
 published: true
-date: 2020-04-23T18:51:13.341Z
+date: 2020-05-17T22:33:16.994Z
-tags:
+tags: template, help
 ---

 # Name of the website

 > Short description of the website.
 You can copy paste the description in the website itself if you don't want to do ine yourself.
-&NewLine;
+>
-Plus if you need a blank line in the description you just put `&NewLine;` (edit the page to see what is the extra blank thing) and you have a blank line.
-It will no be pretty in the markdown but will be on the page
+> Plus if you need a blank line in the description you just put `>` and you have a blank line.
 {.is-info}

 > Month, Day, Year: Warning this a warning box in case there is a problem with the website like that we can see (explain the problem you encounter)